 Most frame "failures" are material failures caused by repeated flex leading to fatigue...like bending a paper clip until it fails.
 Steel is good at withstanding repeated flex, but if the flex is in an injured area, a crack may form, grow slowly about halfway around the tube, and then "suddenly" rip through the last half.
 It's up to you to inspect your frame, pay attention to creaks and squeaks that are probably coming from unlubed or maladjusted parts, but might be in the frame.
 We can't tell from here.
 Don't be paranoid, just pay attention.

 your frame brakes despite all this, we’ll work with you privately to resolve it in a way we think is fair to both.
 Privately means what the dictionary says it means.
 If you blast images on the internet and ask for speculations from the experts out there, we don't consider that "private."
-In any case, a fresh frame free is unlikely even with stellar behavior, but we'll be out most sympathetic and helpful when you're at you're understanding, polite, private, and flexible.
+In any case, a fresh frame free is unlikely even with stellar behavior, but we'll be our most sympathetic and helpful when you're understanding, polite, private, and flexible.

 Road bikes: Roadeo, Roadini, and Roaduno pass road bike tests.
 These are for riding on roads, not trails.
 Even if it fits a 2-inch/50mm tire, it’s a road bike.
 It makes sense to ride fattish tire on pavement in town, so some of our Road bikes fit tires the mainstream bike industry considers too fat for roads.